-WVU recipients of prestigious scholarships include 25 Rhodes Scholars, 23 Truman Scholars, 45 Goldwater Scholars, 2 British Marshall Scholars, 5 Morris K. Udall Scholars, 5 USA Today All-USA College Academic First Team Members (and 11 academic team honorees), 22 Boren Scholars, 49 Gilman Scholars, three Department of Homeland Security Scholars, 49 Fulbright Scholars, 28 Critical Language Scholars, one Jack Kent Cooke Foundation Graduate Scholar, five National Institute of Standards and Technology Fellowship and four National Science Foundation Graduate Research Fellowships.
+WVU recipients of prestigious scholarships include 25 Rhodes Scholars, 23 Truman Scholars, 45 Goldwater Scholars, 2 George C. Marshall (British) Scholars, 5 Morris K. Udall Scholars, 5 USA Today All-USA College Academic First Team Members (and 11 academic team honorees), 26 Boren Scholars, 63 Gilman Scholars, 59 Fulbright Scholars, 3 Department of Homeland Security Scholars, 30 Critical Language Scholars, one Jack Kent Cooke Foundation Graduate Scholar, 5 National Institute of Standards and Technology Fellowships and 25 National Science Foundation Graduate Research Fellowships.

 Emma Harrison, who found her purpose through a college internship, is WVU's 23rd Truman Scholar.
 She is one of 59 Truman scholars chosen from 756 candidates for the award.

 Air Force veteran Rodney Elliott is WVU's newest Goldwater Scholar.
 After a 20-year career, Elliott enrolled at WVU gaining accolades, not just from his professors, but by winning the most prestigious undergraduate scholarship in the natural sciences, mathematics and engineering.

 WVU Debate Team members Brooke Modestita and Ellen Baker qualified for the 2018 National Debate Tournament.
 Only 78 debate teams from across the country qualified for the tournament.

 A record number of students - five - were selected to participate in National Science Foundation-funded summer research fellowships with the National Institute of Standards and Technology.